When I Hear Music: Background

 Butler met Debbie Wesoff Lopez (later known as Debbie Deb) when he was promoting concerts and heard her voice at a record store called Peaches Records.
-Lopez worked grew up in North Miami and struggling in school she was put in a work program in her senior year in high school which got her a job at Peaches Records where she focused on the R&B and Rap sections of the store.
-He approached her asking if she would like work on the record despite Lopez stating she did not sing and was not certain about making a record.
+Lopez grew up and worked in North Miami and struggled in school.
+She was put in a work program in her senior year of high school, which got her a job at Peaches Records where she focused on the R&B and Rap sections of the store.
+He approached her asking if she would like to work on the record, despite Lopez stating she did not sing and was not certain about making a record.

 Production

 Butler gave Lopez the address to his studio in Liberty City where she arrived that night.
 Lopez described the recording studio as having "a lot of drug money put into [it].
 It was in a warehouse with no windows or anything and only one door to get in and there were security cameras outside."
-Butler played her the music for "When I Hear Music" and two days later she went back to studio to record it.
+Butler played her the backing for "When I Hear Music" and two days later she went back to studio to record it.
 Butler described Lopez's vocals, noting that about "75% of her vocals were off" but that "tone is what people like."
-Butler recorded her vocals two a two-track which had a variable speed knob and turned the pitch of her vocals up when she was flat.
+Butler recorded her vocals on a two-track tape machine which had a variable speed knob, and turned the pitch of her vocals up when she was flat.

 Music

 In the Spin Alternative Record Guide, the song was described as taking the bassline from "Planet Rock" by Afrika Bambaataa & the Soul Sonic Force and added simple video game sounding effects while adding a "toylike melody" from sound effects from chimes.
 Vocals were described as having a "fragile anticipation" with "When I hear music, it makes me dance / You Got the music...here's my chance!"
-Florida International University's DJ Mamey Disco discussed the Butler's style was not a typical freestyle of duets, "more like booty electro [...]
+Florida International University's DJ Mamey Disco commented that Butler's style was not typical of freestyle duets, "more like booty electro [...]
 Pretty Tony was more about beats.
 He had a black freestyle sound mixed with Latin tropical flavor."